-The Board of Directors are confident of the ability of the Company to raise capital as and when required, which has been demonstrated by the Company raising \$1,000,000 subsequent to December 31, 2019 (see note 17).
+The Board of Directors are confident of the ability of the Company to raise capital as and when required, which has been demonstrated by the Company raising \$1,000,000 on January 23, 2020.
 The Board of Directors are satisfied there are sufficient funds to meet the Group's working capital requirements as at the date of this report.